open-risk/energyLedger/README.md

    psql -U username -d dbname < energyLedger0.1.sql
 ```

-This command will automatically
+This command will automatically:

-* create the required tables
+* create the required database tables
-* install the required triggers and
+* install the required database triggers and
 * insert a demo set of transactions (see the above White Paper for context and further explanations).

+Alternatively, if you are familiar with Docker you can use the provided Dockerfile

 ### Schema Structure